 The Quasar is impressively light for its warmth at 7 ounces.
 It nudged ahead of the Patagonia Down Sweater in this category but is otherwise very similar in style and function.
-The Quasar did very well in this metric, beat only by the ultralight Ghost Whisperer and REI Magma jackets.
+The Quasar did very well in this metric, beat only by the ultralight Ghost Whisperer.

 The Quasar was in the middle of the pack in this metric.
 It was not the smallest but certainly far from the bulkiest.
 The jacket stuffs into its left-hand pocket and reveals a small carabiner clipping loop so you can clip it to the back of your harness for long rock climbs.
 We love this feature in down jackets.
 The shape of the stuffed package was a little long and awkwardly shaped, so it was not our favorite in this review, but we are happy it had the option.

 Third from the top right, the Quasar was average for compressibility in this review.

 The Quasar features 800 fill down which is some of the most compressible down available.
 For this reason, we gave it an average score of 5 out of 10.
 Marmot uses excellent down, but the design could be improved to display the benefit of such light and compressible down.
 The Marmot was not as compressible as some jackets in this review, especially the award-winning Ghost Whisperer.